CIS-461-2017/hw01_raytracer/README.md

 Ray Class (10 points)
 --------
-Fill out the empty Ray class provided in `ray.h`.
-It must have at least the following member variables:
-* An origin point
-* A direction

-Your Ray class should also implement the following functions:
-* At least one constructor that takes in an origin and a direction
-* `GetTransformedCopy`, which will take in a transformation matrix and return a __copy__ of the Ray that has been transformed by said matrix.
+We have provided you with a mostly-complete `Ray` class in `ray.h`.
+It declares but does not define the function `GetTransformedCopy`.
+Implement this function so that it takes in a transformation matrix and returns a __copy__ of the Ray that has been transformed by said matrix.
 When a ray is transformed by a matrix, both its origin and direction are changed.